 - Cost per website: €350 / 500 websites = 70 cents per website

 - CPU power per website: 24 cores / 500 websites = 4.8% of a CPU core

-Result: The hosting price is favourable.
-A margin of 10% is targeted in the hosting market.
-The net price for this hosting would therefore be €7.
-To bring it to €3.50 one would upload 500 more websites to the server.
+Result: The hosting price is favorable.
+In the hosting market, a margin of 10 percent is targeted.
+The net price for hosting would therefore be 7 euros.
+In order to bring it to 3.50 euros, 500 more websites would be added to the server.

-hosting Example 2 - Double performance
+Hosting example 2 - Double performance

 - Costs for one server per month = €350

 - Number of CPU cores on the server = 24

 - Only half of the websites on the server = 250

 - Cost per website: €350 / 250 websites = €1.40 per website